<img height="1" width="1" src="https://www.facebook.com/tr?id=4160949140796750&amp;ev=PageView &amp;noscript=1">

 Thanks to the wonders of the internet, you can do a lot of online research into the property market in advance and when you find suitable properties you can visit Spain on a tourist visa to check out your shortlist of places and start negotiations to formalise the deal on your chosen place.
 You can even arrange to buy a property in Spain via power of attorney using a lawyer/notary if you are not in a position to visit in person.

 I therefore want to point out that although you can also obviously come to visit Spain on a 90-day tourist visa in order to look around and find suitable property and negotiate the deal in person, you must remember that you cannot exceed the 90-day limit, or you will be in breach of the tourist visa.
 If you are a non-EU citizen you are only able to visit Spain (and other Schengen countries) for a total of 90 days as a tourist, and then you have to leave for a period of 90 days before you can return on another tourist visa.
-Therefore, you really need to consider the timings of your visits to Spain to complete the property purchase and also apply for the residence permit.

-It is much better to have someone who has experience of the official procedures to ensure that it all goes smoothly and that you don’t face any extra hidden costs or complications along the way.
-After all, investing 500,000€ of your own money is significant and you want to be able to take advantage of the help and knowledge they can share.
-Utilising their services to buy a property in Spain and apply for the residence permit will help make sure that each step of the way goes through without a hitch – and you can sleep soundly, knowing that your new life in Spain is a dream that will become reality!
+Although it is not compulsory to have a residence permit to buy a property in Spain, even you are holder of a such a permit, it is much better to have someone who has experience of the official procedures to ensure that it all goes smoothly and that you don’t face any extra hidden costs or complications along the way.
+Hiring their services to buy a property in Spain and apply for the residence permit will help make sure that each step of the way goes through without a hitch – and you can sleep soundly, knowing that your new life in Spain is a dream that will become reality!

 Download Free Guide: Advice for Finding a Home in Spain